 On this field trip, we gather students to talk about Utah’s wetlands, the water cycle, and plant and animal adaptations.
 Students learn how to use binoculars and observe birds, plants, boats, and land formations that have shaped Great Salt Lake’s unique ecosystem.
 Down at the beach, students will construct their own watersheds, experiment with oolitic sand, and wade in the Lake searching for brine shrimp and brine flies for a salty, hands-on experience.

-Subscribe to our Lakeside Learning email list to be notified when applications open and receive program updates.
+Subscribe to our Lakeside Learning email list to be notified when applications open.

 Trip size is limited to 75 students.